domoa404/D06-IDS/README.md

-# SentinelX
+# DO6

-SentinelX v1.0 is a terminal-based IDS/IPS for Kali Linux and other Linux systems.
+ v1.0 is a terminal-based IDS/IPS for Kali Linux and other Linux systems.
 It monitors network packets in real time with Scapy, detects suspicious behavior, assigns per-IP threat scores, logs alerts as JSON, and can automatically block malicious IPs with `iptables`.

 ## Features